shivendrra/axon/README.md

-# Axon.micro Library
+# Axon Library

 ![axonlogo.png](https://github.com/shivendrra/axon/blob/main/logo.png)

+**Axon:** is a lightweight Python library for creating and manipulating multi-dimensional arrays, inspired by libraries such as NumPy.
+It's written in python only, for now.

-You have seen [Micrograd](https://github.com/karpathy/micrograd) by Karpathy, this is the upgraded version of micrograd written in c/c++ & has more functions & operational support.
+**Axon.micro:** You have seen [Micrograd](https://github.com/karpathy/micrograd) by Karpathy, this is the upgraded version of micrograd written in c/c++ & has more functions & operational support.
 A light weight scalar-level autograd engine written in c/c++ & python

+## Features

+- Element-wise operations (addition, multiplication, etc.)
+- Matrix multiplication
+- Broadcasting
+- Activation functions (ReLU, tanh, sigmoid, GELU)
+- Reshape, transpose, flatten
+- Data type conversion
+- Micrograd support(Scalar level autograd engine)

 ## Installation